Maryland Junior Science and Humanities Symposium: Tuesday, March 14, 2017

 By January 13, 2017: Students submit completed applications, to include the following:

 - General application (electronic)

 - Complete written research paper (including abstract and title page that lists mentor, research site, etc.)

-March 2016 (actual date To Be Determined): Absolute deadline for student presenters, student delegates, teachers, and chaperones to submit their registration forms.
+Late-February 2017 (actual date To Be Determined): Absolute deadline for selected student presenters, student delegates, teachers, and chaperones to submit their registration forms.
 Students will pay a small registration fee.

 The guidelines and instructions for student research presenters will be available later this fall by clicking here.